afaquejam/PythonAwesomeApp/README.md

   - Both provide rudimentary interface to view the I/O information.

 ## Linting
-* PEP8 Coding standards.
+* PEP 8 style guide (https://bit.ly/1ARqSBt) is recommended.
-* Automatic linting in the IDEs.
+* Automate linting in your favorite code-editor.
+* For example, in Visual Studio Code, install the `Python` package which will automate the linting for your python source-code.

 ## Documentation
 * Application documentation.
 * Changelog.